Your dog talks to you in its way. It tells you more than you think.

 Then expose it to that source in a guided manner.
 Once your canine friend is over the fear, it should stop sitting on your feet.

 Tip 2: Don’t Provide Encouragement

 As mentioned previously, the behavior can sometimes be learnt.
-If your dog feels it gets more attention doing this, it’ll continue.
-The solution, then, is to not give it the attention when it’s sitting on your feet.
+It’ll continue if your dog feels it gets more attention doing this.
+The solution is not to give it attention when it’s sitting on your feet.

-Instead, only pay attention to it once it gets off of your feet.
+Instead, only pay attention to it once it gets off your feet.

 Tip 3: Encouraging Alternate Behavior